Stroke Information

 Types of Stroke

-The effects of your stroke depend on the type of stroke, the part of the brain that was damaged and the amount of damage
+The effects of a stroke depend on its type, the part of the brain affected, and how much damage occurs.

 Signs